catseye/toolshelf/README.markdown

   using toolshelf; it calls this `$TOOLSHELF`.
 The default is `$HOME/toolshelf`.
 - It then clones the `toolshelf` git repo into `$TOOLSHELF/.toolshelf`.
-- It then asks permission to modify your `.bashrc` (if you decline, you are asked to make these changes manually.)
-It adds a line that `source`s `init.sh` (see below.)
+- It then asks permission to modify your `.profile` or equivalent shell startup script.
+If you decline, you are asked to make these changes manually.
+It adds a line that sources (using `.`) `init.sh` (see below.)
 - Finally, it `source`s `init.sh` itself, so that `toolshelf` is available immediately after bootstrapping (you don't need to start a new shell.)

 ### `init.sh` ###

-The script `init.sh` initializes `toolshelf` for use; it is typically `source`d from within `.bashrc`.
+The script `init.sh` initializes `toolshelf` for use; it is typically sourced (using `.`) from within `.profile` (or equivalent shell startup script.)
 This is what it does:

 -   Takes a single command-line argument, which is the `toolshelf` directory, and exports it as the `TOOLSHELF` environment variable
 -   Puts `$TOOLSHELF/.toolshelf/bin` (where the `toolshelf` executable lives) and `$TOOLSHELF/.bin` (the link farm `toolshelf` will create) onto the shell's executable search path (`$PATH`.)
--   Defines a `bash` function called `toolshelf_cd`, which does the following:
+-   Defines a shell function called `toolshelf_cd`, which does the following:
     -   It runs `toolshelf pwd`, with the arguments that were passed to the `toolshelf_cd` function, in backticks.
     -   It attempts to `cd` to the output of `toolshelf pwd`.
-    -   The `cd` is done in this bash function, because the `toolshelf` executable itself can't affect the user's shell.
+    -   The `cd` is done in this shell function, because the `toolshelf` executable itself can't affect the user's shell.

 The `toolshelf_cd` function and the `toolshelf.py` script, taken together, perform something which we could call the "shell-then-source trick".
-In effect, it makes it possible for a "command" (really a `bash` function) to affect the environment of the user's current interactive shell — something an ordinarily invoked command cannot do.
+In effect, it makes it possible for a "command" (really a shell function) to affect the environment of the user's current interactive shell — something an ordinarily invoked command cannot do.
 This is what lets `toolshelf_cd` change your current working directory.

-In a shell which unlike `bash` does not support functions, this could also be done (somewhat more crudely) with an alias.

 ### `toolshelf` ###